 As a rising sophomore Mary spent six weeks interning at Yuan Ze University in Taoyuan City, where she collaborated with local university students on a market research study for a portable test kit that could detect the presence of genetically modified DNA in food.

 “I had never done a market research study before,” Mary says.
 “I was constantly problem-solving and had to be very flexible.
 I used to be afraid to take risks and step out of my comfort zone, yet here I was about as far away from home as I could possibly go.
 I just dove right in, and it was the experience of a lifetime.”

 Mary opted to return to Asia the following summer, again turning to the Liu Institute to help her secure a two-week internship with a marketing and advertising agency in Tokyo.

 “The agency was in charge of marketing the 2020 Tokyo Olympics,” says Mary.
 “Because I’m a huge sports fan it was a dream come true.”
 Working in the agency’s global business department, Mary collaborated with a team of employees and recent college graduates on a comparative study of the use of social media platforms across various geographic regions.

 That same summer, Mary interned with the renowned Brookings Institution as part of their global development team.
-After graduating from Notre Dame in May 2021, she will work as an economic research assistant with the Federal Reserve Bank of Chicago.
+After graduating from Notre Dame in 2021, she began work as an economic research assistant with the Federal Reserve Bank of Chicago.